earlywarningtoolbox/earlywarnings-R/README.md

 ## Installing the package

 ### Install the package from Github in R

+Note: if dependencies are missing you may wish to run the installation.script first

 ```{r}
 library(devtools);
 install_github(repo = "earlywarnings-R", username = "earlywarningtoolbox", subdir = "earlywarnings"